vichi99/Docker-boilerplate/README.md

   docker search [name-image] //search current image at docker repo

   docker pull [name-image] // pull current image into docker local directory

+  docker system prune // WARNING!
+This will remove:
+                      - all stopped containers
+                      - all volumes not used by at least one container
+                      - all networks not used by at least one container
+                      - all dangling images

   docker-compose up                 // create and start containers docker-compose -d up              // start services with detached mode